sinclairzx81/typebox/readme.md

 type T = Static<typeof T>                            // type T = string
 ```

-The `Type.Unsafe(...)` function can be used in combination with function generics to create custom schema representations for validators with specific schema representation rules.
-An example of which would be OpenAPI's `nullable` and `string-enum` representations which are not provided by TypeBox.
-The following implements these schemas using the `Type.Unsafe(...)` function.
+The `Type.Unsafe(...)` function can be used with function generics to create custom schema representations for validators requiring specific schema representations.
+An example of which would be OpenAPI's `nullable` and `string-enum` representations which are not provided by TypeBox by default.
+The following demonstrates creating these schemas using the `Type.Unsafe(...)` function.

 ```typescript
 import { Type, Static, TSchema } from '@sinclair/typebox'